biscoitinho/biscoitinho.github.io/_posts/2016-03-14-alarmclock-part3.markdown

 That wraps up AlarmClock series special thanks to Magda for awesome job with css styles - Thanks Magda!

-Next time we will dig in some basics of rails magic.
+Next time we will dig in to some basics of rails magic.